pyralog/pyralog/BRANDING.md

 ## 🏛️ The Three Pillars

-DLog's architecture is embodied by three Egyptian symbols:
+Pyralog's architecture is embodied by three Egyptian symbols:

 ### 🗿 Obelisk Sequencer